Class Styles

 Our classes are appropriate for all levels, offering opportunities and challenges for beginner and seasoned practitioners alike.

 Our signature deep stretch class.
-This vinyasa-style sequence focuses on opening and stretching the hamstrings, hips, and spines, while also providing postures to strengthen.
+This vinyasa-style sequence focuses on opening and stretching the back of the thighs, the muscles surrounding the pelvis, and each space between the vertebrae of the back, while also providing postures to strengthen.
 Ideal for those looking to gain more flexibility and mobility.

 A full body yoga workout that engages the core throughout and focuses on lengthening and strengthening of all major muscle groups.